-Finding a correlation between a measurable gym based strength activity and speed sounds very useful and this is exactly what researchers looking at 17 elite football players have found.
-Maximal strength half squats correlated extremely well with 30m sprint times and vertical jump height.
-Unfortunately, no data is given to support the conclusion that improving half-squat performance actually improves sprinting speed.
-Staying on the subject of sprinting another paper identifies that fact that for maximal runs to exhaustion for 15 competitive male endurance athletes bicarbonate (82.3s), lactate (80.2s), citrate (78.2s) all produce an improvement over chloride (placebo - 77.4s) when taken 90 minutes before runs.
+Finding a correlation between a measurable gym-based strength activity and speed sounds very useful, and this is what researchers looking at 17 elite football players have found.
+Maximal strength half squats correlated exceptionally well with 30m sprint times and vertical jump height.
+Unfortunately, no data is given to support the conclusion that improving half-squat performance improves sprinting speed.
+Staying on the subject of sprinting another paper identifies the fact that for maximal runs to exhaustion for 15 competitive male endurance athletes bicarbonate (82.3s), lactate (80.2s), citrate (78.2s) all produce an improvement over chloride (placebo - 77.4s) when taken 90 minutes before runs.
 It would be interesting to see if the results altered in any way with variation in times of administration before runs since different digestive / biochemical pathways may be involved.

 Many coaches commonly advocate static active stretching and two publications[16,17] from the same group report the effect on force and jumping performance as well as force, balance, reaction time and movement.
 Conclusions were that an acute bout of stretching impaired the gains from the warm-up in terms of balance and movement time and, perhaps even more significant improvements gained in the range of movement at this point led to a reduction in quadriceps torque or force by as much as 10.4% for up to 120 minutes after active stretching!
-The stretching debate has run around the world recently from a number of perspectives.
+The stretching debate has run around the world recently from several perspectives.
 This data, however, support the previously held view of many coaches, but not hitherto taken seriously, since it was only viewed as 'anecdotal' evidence.
 It seems that major performance benefits can still be derived for many athletes through appropriate and optimal preparation on the day of competition.
 Finally, having done all the work and competed, how best to recover.